cnbbooks/lfe-sicp/ch1/exercises-6.md

 #### Exercise 1.17

 The exponentiation algorithms in this section are based on performing exponentiation by means of repeated multiplication.
 In a similar way, one can perform integer multiplication by means of repeated addition.
-The following multiplication procedure (in which it is assumed that our language can only add, not multiply) is analogous to the ``expt`` function:
+The following multiplication function (in which it is assumed that our language can only add, not multiply) is analogous to the ``expt`` function:

 ```lisp
 (defun mult (a b)